 - 1/2 teaspoon almond extract (I usually only used 1/4 teaspoon)

-Combine all ingredients in blender, serve over ice.
+Combine all ingredients in a blender, serve over ice.
 Store in fridge.

 Calories 332; Total Fat 18g 27 %; Saturated Fat 12 g 59 %; Monounsaturated Fat 5 g; Polyunsaturated Fat 0 g; Trans Fat 0 g; Cholesterol 117 mg 39 %; Sodium 18 mg 1 %; Potassium 50 mg 1 %; Total Carbohydrate 21 g 7 %; Dietary Fiber 0 g 2 %; Sugars 20 g; Protein 2 g 4 %; Vitamin A 51 %; Vit C 0 %; Calcium 1 %; Iron 2 %